azemkbu/oop_monsters_and_heroes/README.md

   LoVRangeUtils.java             // Checks if an attack is within range

 /battle/heroAction/impl
-  BaseAtttackAction.java         // Handles the basic attacking feature for heroes BaseCastSpellAction.java       // Handles the basic spell cast for a hero BaseEquipAction.java           // Allows the heroes to equip weapon and armor BaseUsePotionAction.java       //Allows the hero to use a potion
+  BaseAttackAction.java          // Shared base logic for hero basic attack BaseCastSpellAction.java       // Shared base logic for hero spell casting EquipAction.java               // Allows the heroes to equip weapon and armor UsePotionAction.java           // Allows the hero to use a potion

 /battle/heroAction/impl/mh
-  MHAttackAction.java            // Handles the hero attack specifically within monsters and heroes MHCastSpellAction.java         // Handles the hero's ability to cast spells specifically within monsters and heroes
+  MHAttackAction.java            // Handles the hero attack specifically within monsters and heroes MhCastSpellAction.java         // Handles the hero's ability to cast spells specifically within monsters and heroes

 /battle/heroAction/impl/lov
-  LoVAttackAction.java           // Handles the hero attack specifically within Legends of Valor LoVCastSpellAction.java        // Handles the hero's ability to cast spells specifically within Legends of Valor MoveAction.java                 // Handles the hero's ability to move on the board in Legends of Valor RecallAction.java               // Handles the hero's ability to recall back to the nexus TeleportAction.java             // Handles the hero's ability to teleport to another hero
+  LoVAttackAction.java           // Handles the hero attack specifically within Legends of Valor LoVCastSpellAction.java        // Handles the hero's ability to cast spells specifically within Legends of Valor MoveAction.java                 // Handles the hero's ability to move on the board in Legends of Valor RecallAction.java               // Handles the hero's ability to recall back to the nexus TeleportAction.java             // Handles the hero's ability to teleport to another hero RemoveObstacle.java             // Allows a hero to remove an adjacent obstacle tile in Legends of Valor

-/battle/heroAction/impl
+/entity
-  AttackAction.java              // Strategy implementing an attack action CastSpellAction.java           // Strategy implementing spell-casting behavior for heroes EquipAction.java               // Strategy allowing heroes to equip weapons or armor in battle UsePotionAction.java           // Strategy allowing heroes to consume potions during battle
+  GamePiece.java                  // Common interface for Hero/Monster (position + alive query)

 /battle/menu
   BattleMenu.java                // Interface defining battle-related UI display operations